-Clean audio is nearly always strived for in any sound recording or reinforcement but is often difficult to achieve due to microphone bleed/spill; extraneous and ambient noise, and other noise factors.
+Clean audio is nearly always strived for in any sound recording or reinforcement.
+Still, it is often difficult to achieve due to microphone bleed/spill, extraneous and ambient noise, and other noise factors.

 What is microphone bleed/spill?
 When close-miking any particular sound source, microphone bleed/spill refers to all extraneous noise other than the intended sound source.
 Common microphone bleed situations include headphones near vocal mics and the sound of adjacent drums entering the mics intended for other drums in a drum kit.

 In this article, we'll look at common scenarios where microphone bleed/spill is an issue, whether ridding of it is necessary, and methods of reducing bleed/spill if need be.

 What Is Microphone Bleed/Spill?

 Microphone bleed/spill is best described as the sound a microphone picks up from non-intended sound sources.
 That is, any sound source that the microphone is not primarily set up to capture.